TERMS OF SERVICE

 “ITS” (“Issue Tracking System,” “Trouble Ticketing” or “Ticketing System”) accessible after log in to the Help Desk.
 ITS uses “tickets” to track your requests, their priority and our subsequent dialogue and work together over time.
 Reference policies described in the Support Addendum: Service Requests.

-“System Status” means publicly available, automatically generated results of periodic Service monitoring, showing Service availability and any issues in the last 24 hours.
+“System Status” means publicly available, automatically generated results of periodic Service monitoring, typically every minute, showing Service availability.

 “Troubleshooting Tools” means publicly available, self-service, email and related diagnostic tools for more technical mail services administrators.